To be honest, I’ve never really paid much attention to mayonnaise.

 - 2 organic, free range eggs

-- 2 Tablespoons organic apple cider vinegar with the Mother (like this)
+- 2 Tablespoons organic apple cider vinegar with the Mother (

 - In a food processor, blend eggs, apple cider vinegar, mustard and sea salt.
 Pulse until combined.